-GNSS - GPS
+GNSS - GPS - GLONASS

 While this could work, GPS or any other Global Navigation Positional System (GNSS) is the natural way of getting those services.
 GPS is not only important to get the position of your devices, it is also important in the case you use systems without real time clocks.
-The Sony Spresense, Arduinos and many other boards don’t have a real time clock.
+The Sony Spresense and the Arduinos Portenta have a RTC, many other boards don’t have a real time clock.
 It is not a huge a problem, you could add a small card and a battery to have the time but it will make your device more complex and you will have to care about yet another battery.
 So, GPS (or whatever satellite system you use depending on your location in the world) will give you the position and a time you can trust, at this point is when using a deterministic RTOS is vital, because you can trust in the proper device synchronization, I won't dig into the details but let me just say that precise time division is important to build communication protocols.

 You will know when a tracked subject